MrYsLab/python_banyan/docs/examples_intro.md

 6. **clean_up** - This method may be overridden to add any additional clean-up for a terminating component.

-To get a better understanding of the base class, let's look at the code line by line.
+To better understand the base class, let's look at the code line by line.
 You can skip this section and move on to the [examples](../example1/) and return later if you need a more detailed explanation of the base class.

 Lines 1 through 19 displays the license information.